azraful/Cloud-Project/README.md

 }

+## Command

-## Docker image is available and you can run using the following command on gcloud:
+Docker image is available and you can run using the following command on GCP:

 ```docker
 kubectl run country --image=gcr.io/pivotal-trail-229309/countries --port 8080